livingdocsIO/documentation/content/customising/server/server-hooks.md

 ### Register a List Hook

 There is one hook for the `document-lists` feature.
-The hook can be registered through `registerListHooks()`.
+The hook can be registered through `liServer.registerListHooks()`.

 Example:
 ```js